PhD, Ecole Pratique des Hautes Etudes (Paris, Sorbonne).

 Member of the ESRC Peer Review College 2010-

-Member of the ESRC Virtual Sift Panel for the Future Research Leaders Grant call, 2013
+Member of the ESRC Virtual Sift Panel and the Commissioning Panel for the Future Research Leaders Grant call, 2013

 Review of grant applications for the AHRC and the British Academy.